 When the growth of your business has slowed down, or seemingly stopped altogether, it can be tough to choose a strategy for gaining ground.
-There are lots of buzzed-about recommendations in the industry, but you only want the one that works—and fast.
+Ideas for growing your business are always being talked about in the industry, but you only want the one that works—and fast.

 In a related article, we illustrated how a disproportionate amount of your business (typically 80%) is generated by relatively few of your clients (about 20%).
 It’s critical that you protect and retain those vital few client relationships by playing defense.
 But playing defense is only half the strategy.